John Aldridge: International career

 Aldridge's international career with Ireland is also remembered for an off-pitch incident at the 1994 FIFA World Cup.
-Trailing 2–0 to Mexico in a group game in Orlando, Florida, manager Charlton tried to send Aldridge on as a substitute but was delayed by a perceived sluggishness from the officials.
-Manager and player both launched expletive-laden tirades which were clearly heard by television viewers, with Aldridge having to be restrained from attacking the 4th official and a FIFA representative.
-Both were punished after the game, but when Aldridge finally was allowed on, after 6 full minutes of trying, he scored a goal to give Ireland a chance to get back into the game.
+Trailing 2–0 to Mexico in a group game in Orlando, Florida, Charlton tried to send Aldridge on as a substitute but was delayed by a perceived sluggishness from the officials.
+Manager and player both launched expletive-laden tirades which were clearly heard by television viewers, with Aldridge having to be restrained from attacking the fourth official and a FIFA representative.
+When Aldridge finally was allowed on, after six full minutes of trying, he scored a goal to give Ireland a chance to get back into the game.
+After the game Aldridge was fined $2,500 by FIFA for unsporting behaviour.
 Despite losing the game 2–1, Aldridge's goal was crucial in securing qualification for the second round.
 All four teams in the group had finished with the same number of points and the same goal difference, Ireland's qualification was at the expense of Norway who had scored just one goal fewer.

 Aldridge continued to play for Ireland in the qualifying stages of Euro 96.
 Despite a strong start to the group, Ireland failed to qualify.
 Aldridge scored twice in a 3–0 win away to Latvia in Ireland's opening game and was also on the scoresheet in a 4–0 away win against Northern Ireland.
-In Ireland's final home game of the group Aldridge scored twice against Latvia in a 2–1 win but Ireland failed to qualify after finishing second and losing a subsequent playoff to the Netherlands at Anfield in December 1995.
-Aldridge at this time was one goal short of the 20-goal record held by Frank Stapleton but, despite playing in the early stages of qualifying for the 1998 World Cup, he failed to score again to match the record and retired in 1996 to concentrate on managing Tranmere Rovers.
-His final game was a 3–0 against Macedonia on 9 October 1996 when he came on as a substitute.
+In Ireland's final home game of the group, Aldridge scored twice against Latvia in a 2–1 win, but Ireland failed to qualify after finishing second and losing a subsequent playoff to the Netherlands at Anfield in December 1995.
+Aldridge at this time was one goal short of the 20-goal record held by Frank Stapleton, but despite playing in the early stages of qualifying for the 1998 FIFA World Cup, he failed to score again to match the record and retired in 1996 to concentrate on managing Tranmere Rovers.
+His final game was a 3–0 win against Macedonia on 9 October 1996, when he came on as a substitute.

-Overall, Aldridge scored 19 goals in 69 matches spanning over a decade; 8 of his 19 goals came against Latvia.
+Overall, Aldridge scored nineteen goals in sixty-nine matches spanning over a decade; eight of his nineteen goals came against Latvia.